mhivanov123/SubgraphRAG/README.md

 ## Frequently Asked Questions (FQA)

-We welcome your feedback and appreciate your time!
-If you encounter bugs or have feature requests, please [open an issue](../../issues/new) or email us at `{mufei.li, siqi.miao}@gatech.edu`.
+We welcome your feedback and sincerely appreciate your time!
+If you encounter bugs or have feature requests, you may [open an issue](../../issues/new) or email us at `{mufei.li, siqi.miao}@gatech.edu`.
 Your input helps us improve and better serve the community!

 ## Citation